modflowpy/xattree/docs/md/tut.md

 **Note**: `xattree` assumes you intend to handle `attrs.field`s separately and ignores them.
 Use `attrs.field()` for attributes you don't want `xattree` to know about.

+**Note**: In `xattree`, type hints are required for all fields to ensure proper functionality and type checking.

 ### Conversion and validation

 Like `attrs`, `xattree` supports automatic conversion of field values using the `converter` parameter, and field validation using the `validator` parameter.
 This can be useful for mapping values from a format convenient for user input to a more canonical type, e.g. converting "sparse" list input into an array.